NJ Project Related Work

 ASSESSMENTS, REMEDIAL INVESTIGATIONS and COMPLIANCE MANAGEMENT SERVICES

 - Performed an environmental site assessment of a nursing home in North Carolina.
 Supervised the removal of an underground storage tank, which provided fuel to the emergency generator at the site.
-Also designed and supervised the installation of and prepared a Spill Prevention, Control and Countermeasure Plan for an aboveground storage tank providing fuel for the generator.
+Also prepared a Spill Prevention, Control and Countermeasure Plan for an aboveground storage tank providing fuel for the generator.

 - Prepared Stormwater Pollution Prevention Plans and Spill Prevention, Control and Countermeasure Plans at ten (10) asphalt plants in North Carolina.
 Prepared and implemented the plans, conducted required sampling, and conducted training of site personnel to perform the necessary sampling.

 - Conducted a Phase II assessment at a major hospital in North Carolina.
-Designed and supervised the installation of a large underground storage tank which provided fuel for the emergency generator at the hospital and also provided emergency heat for the facility.
 Supervised the removal of two (2) large underground storage tanks at the hospital, assessed soil and groundwater contamination from a previous fuel oil spill, and developed a recovery plan for fuel oil leaking into the basement from the spill.

 - Conducted a Phase I Environmental Site Assessment of a large inactive rail yard in Pennsylvania, which the city proposed to convert into an industrial park.
 The Phase I report included recommendations, a sampling and analysis plan and a cost estimate for remediation of the site.